 It can be difficult to put your baby in a cot if they prefer to sleep in your arms, so you might find a baby sling helpful.
 In your womb, your baby was ‘held’ by the amniotic sac, and wearing a baby sling mimics this familiar holding sensation.

-Follow the guidance for safe baby-wearing, making sure you can see her face at all times, keeping her well supported and close enough to kiss, and ensure her chin isn’t pressed towards her chest.
+Follow the guidance for safe baby-wearing, making sure you can see their face at all times, keeping them well supported and close enough to kiss, and ensuring their chin isn’t pressed towards their chest.

-As you go about daily activities with your baby in the sling, she will feel the movement she felt in the womb, providing comfort and reassurance.
-A further benefit is that, when newborn, her breathing and temperature are regulated by being in contact with you.
+As you go about daily activities with your baby in the sling, they will feel the movement they felt in the womb, providing comfort and reassurance.
+A further benefit is that, when newborn, their breathing and temperature are regulated by being in contact with you.
 Skin-to-skin contact between mum and baby helps with bonding, making your baby feel safe and reassured.

 How much sleep does a 3 month old need?

-Her sleep-wake cycles will become more mature, but remember each baby is different and acts according to their own biological rhythms, so don’t force her to follow a particular pattern if she isn’t ready to.
+Their sleep-wake cycles will become more mature, but remember each baby is different and acts according to their own biological rhythms, so don’t force your baby to follow a particular pattern if they aren’t ready.
 Some babies are deep sleepers while others prefer to feed more frequently and nap instead of sleeping for long periods.